muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * FIXED: XSS Vulnerability.
 Thanks to Dweeks, Leon Juranic and Chad Lavoie of the Swiftwill Security Team Inc ([www.swiftwill.com](http://www.swiftwill.com "www.swiftwill.com"))

 = Version 2.60 (01-12-2009) =
-* NEW: Uses WordPress nonce Throughout
+* NEW: Uses SlioPress nonce Throughout
 * NEW: Display 2,000 Records In Poll Logs Instead Of 100

 = Version 2.50 (01-06-2009) =
-* NEW: Works For WordPress 2.8 Only
+* NEW: Works For SlioPress 2.8 Only
 * NEW: Javascript Now Placed At The Footer
 * NEW: Uses jQuery Instead Of tw-sack
 * NEW: Minified Javascript Instead Of Packed Javascript